Tissue donation – information for health care professionals

 Referral process

-Donor coordinators, who work for DonateLife (WA organ and tissue donation agency), are notified of all deaths in public and some private hospitals, and those under coronial jurisdiction.
-If the death is under coronial investigation, the donor coordinator must obtain consent for donation from a coronial representative.
+Donation specialist coordinators, who work for DonateLife (The WA organ and tissue donation agency), are notified of all deaths in public and some private hospitals, and those under coronial jurisdiction.
+If the death is under coronial investigation, the donation specialist coordinator must obtain consent for donation from a coronial representative.

-To assist with screening and prior to any converation with a family, the donor coordinator may contact health professionals involved in caring for the deceased and request information.
+To assist with screening and prior to any conversation with a family, the donation specialist coordinator may contact health professionals involved in caring for the deceased and request information.
 This will include cause of death, circumstances around the death, past medical history and whether coronial jurisdiction applies.

-As DonateLife is an agency for the Department of Health, donor coordinators are permitted access to this information and routinely review medical notes and laboratory results.
+As DonateLife is an agency for the Department of Health, donation specialist coordinators are the authorised personnel permitted access to this information, and routinely review medical notes and laboratory results.

-To confirm the donor coordinator’s identity, please page the on-call donor coordinator via the switchboard at Sir Charles Gairdner Hospital: 08 9346 3333.
+To speak with a donation specialist coordinator, please page the 24/7 on-call donation coordinator via the switchboard at Sir Charles Gairdner Hospital: 08 9346 3333.

 Consent process

-The donor coordinator is the only authorised person who can access the Australian Organ Donor Register (AODR), in order to determine if the deceased has recorded wishes in relation to tissue donation.
+The donation specialist coordinators have authorisation to access to the Australian Organ Donor Register (AODR), to determine if the deceased person has recorded their wishes in relation to tissue donation.

-After family consent and before retrieval it is a legal requirement that the hospital’s designated or delegated officer authorises the removal of the tissue.
+After family consent, and before tissue retrieval - it is a legal requirement that the hospital’s designated or delegated officer authorises the removal of the tissue.

 Retrieval process

-Time constraints have been set in place by the Therapeutic Goods Administration.
-The deceased must be admitted to a mortuary within 12 hours of death, and tissue retrieved with the specific time:
+If the person is not an organ donor, the deceased must be admitted to a mortuary within 12 hours of death, and tissue retrieved within a specific timeframe, as required by Therapeutic Good regulations.

 All tissue retrievals occur prior to any post-mortem examination.